crispgm/crispgm.com/doc/about.md

 I use PHP, nginx, awk and shell in working.
 In private time, I also use C/C++, Python and building web pages and sometimes chrome extension.
 Exploring new apps, tools and features of is my favorite hobby.

-Apart from computer and programming, I like classical music and pop music by AKB48, Rameses B, and Owl City.
+Apart from computer and programming stuffs, I like reading Kindle books and listening to classical music and pop music by AKB48, Rameses B, and Owl City.
 Playing soccer is my favorite sport and I am a big rugby union fan.

 About Blog